somyaak/Codingchallengedemo/README.md

 8.Captures a screenshot of the cart page for verification.

 Validates that the product name and price in the cart are correct.

 If both values match, the script prints “Test Passed: Item and price are correct!”, otherwise it prints “Test Failed: Validation mismatch!”.

 -- Tools & Technologies :

   Language: Java
   Automation Framework: Selenium WebDriver
   Browser: Google Chrome
   IDE : Eclipse

---Setup Instructions
+--Setup Instructions:

   1.Install Prerequisites
   2.Java JDK 8 or above
   3.Eclipse IDE